bennorth/simpler-exponential-mazezam/content.md

 The 'Counter value' display here is bold and black when the puzzle represents a valid state.
 It is shown non-bold and lighter when the puzzle is temporarily not representing the true Gray counter value.

+(Thanks to [Oliver Nash](http://olivernash.org/) for the suggestion to use CSS3 transitions in the animation.)

 ## Solution lengths

 This version needs 981 moves to solve the 6-bit level; the previous version needed 6730.